daisybutler/Workbench-project04/README.md

 18. Finally, I pushed to Heroku with the following: `git push heroku master`

 19. Setting deploys to automatic in Heroku would mean every push to the mater would also push to Heroku.

-### Adding Static and Media files to AWS
-STILL TO COMPLETE

 ### How to run this project locally
 To clone this project locally, you will need a GitHub account.
 Create a Github account [here.](https://github.com/)